borntofrappe/Local-Weather-App/README.md

 Simple enough.

 For our particular end case, the final, marginal step is to include the latitude and longitude retrieved through the previous chunk of code.
-It is possible to input as parameters the values obtained from the position object, directly in the JSON function
+It is possible to input as parameters the values obtained from the position object, directly in the JSON function:

 ```js
 function getWeather(latitude, longitude) {}
 ```

-and include their presence in the url through string concatenation
+and include their presence in the url through string concatenation:

 ```js
 var url = "https://fcc-weather-api.glitch.me/api/current?lat=" + latitude + "&lon=" + longitude;